aws-samples/aws-panorama-samples/samples/ONNX37_opengpu/README.md

 ## Steps for setting this up

-* Step 1: Navigate to ./dependencies
+* Step 1: Navigate to ./dependencies/docker or ./dependencies/docker_jp462
+    * ./dependencies/docker is for Panorama system software v4.3.x and this corresponds to Jetpack 4.4
+    * ./dependencies/docker_jp462 is for Panorama system software v4.4.x and this corresponds to Jetpack 4.6.2
 * Step 2 : ``` sudo docker build -t onnx37:latest . ```
 * Step 3 : Open onnx_example.ipynb and make sure you configure the following
     * The Device ID